-If you are enrolled in the Master of Science Thesis (MS Thesis) program, and you are interested in the PhD degree program, if eligible, you have the opportunity to internally apply to the program in the summer after your first or second year.
+If you are enrolled in the Master of Science Thesis (MS Thesis) Program, and you are interested in the PhD program you may apply to the program either internally or externally.
+Note that internal applications are by faculty invitation only.

-The MS-to-PhD admissions process is as rigorous as the regular admissions process; typically only one highly qualified MS Thesis student per year is admitted to the PhD program.
-This internal application is only available once - in the summer of the first or second year.
+At the annual review of MS first year students, held in Spring quarter, faculty members can nominate MS Thesis students to apply to the PhD program.
+Faculty vote on these nominations and approved students will be invited to apply internally to the PhD program.
+Applications are then reviewed by the Admissions Committee.
+This MS-to-PhD admissions process is as rigorous as the regular admissions process; recently on average only one MS Thesis student per year has been admitted to the PhD program.
+This internal application is only available once.
 If admitted, the MS student switches to the PhD track and commences second year PhD coursework.
 Students who are not accepted are required to proceed with completing the remaining MS degree requirements.

-- Strong pass of the First Year (MS) Statistical Theory Examination
+- Strong performance in the First Year (MS) Statistical Theory Examination

 - Strong course grades in STAT 512 & 513 and BIOST 514 & 515.
 In addition, for MS students in their second year, strong course grades in BIOST 536 & BIOST 537